alanshum/ws_framework_docs/parts/Helpers/session/Basic Session/get_userdata().md

 --------
 **Return Values**
 type	desc
-Array/String	Vaues of user session data
+Array/String	user session data values
 NULL	if the key is not found

 --------